KomkatStudio/newsnews/README.md

-# newsnews
+# NewNews

-A new Flutter project.
+A new app in store

 ## Getting Started